arunkumar1299/FoodOrderApp/README.md

 - Users can add items to their cart and view the items they've selected.
 - Users can adjust the quantity of items in their cart or remove items.
 - Users can view a subtotal and total for their order.
+- The updated Food Order App now provides additional features to make it more user-friendly and efficient.
+With the backend integration using Firebase, users can now retrieve data seamlessly.
+The form validation for ordering food ensures that users provide all the necessary information to place an order accurately.
+- Furthermore, the form validation feature ensures that the user fills in all the required information correctly, preventing any errors in placing an order.

  ## Technologies used
  This app was built using the following technologies:
  - React
  - React Hooks(useState, useEffect, useReducer)
  - Context API
+ - Firebase(as Backend)

  ## Features
  - State management using `useState` and `useReducer` hooks to user's cart .
  - Side effects handling using `useEffect` .
  - Global State management using `Context-api` to share data and functionality between components.
  - Implement the backdrop feature, we used a React portal to render a div element outsie of the root element of the application.
+ - Form validation for ordering food, ensuring that users provide all the necessary information accurately.